simon-brooke/beowulf/README.md

 * host.clj
 * read.clj

+The objective this is to make it fairly easy to implement Lisp 1.5 on top of any of the many [Make A Lisp](https://github.com/kanaka/mal) implementations.

 #### beowulf/boostrap.clj

 This file is essentially Lisp as defined in Chapter 1 (pages 1-14) of the